knative-extensions/eventing-natss/docs/jetstream.md

                                     # both 30 and 30% as valid values
         maxAckPending: 0            # number of outstanding messages awaiting ack before suspending delivery, 0 denotes
                                     # no maximum
-        idleHeartbeat: ""           # if set, a time.Duration for the idle heartbeat the server sends to the client
 ```

 ### Future functionality